-Since 2021, CDC guidelines have defined the primary COVID-19 vaccine series for moderately or severely immunosuppressed adults as two doses of mRNA vaccine, three to four weeks apart, plus a third dose at least four weeks later, followed by a booster dose.
+Since 2021, CDC guidelines have defined the primary COVID-19 vaccine series for moderately or severely immunosuppressed adults as two doses of mRNA vaccine, three to four weeks apart, plus a third dose at least four weeks later.
+The CDC also recommends additional booster doses after completing the primary vaccine series.

 American College of Rheumatology guidelines recommend holding certain disease-modifying anti-rheumatic drugs (DMARDs; interrupting therapy) around the time of COVID-19 vaccination to improve immunogenicity.
 That guidance is based on a randomized, controlled trial of methotrexate interruption by patients with rheumatoid arthritis (RA) around the time of seasonal influenza vaccination.

-In an observational study in “real-world” practice, researchers at Brigham and Women’s Hospital did not identify significant differences in the antibody response to COVID-19 vaccination among RA patients who held versus continued DMARDs for the last dose of their primary series.
-Sara K. Tedeschi, MD, MPH, rheumatology director in the Fast Track Clinic for Giant Cell Arteritis and head of Crystal-Induced Arthritic Diseases in the Division of Rheumatology, Inflammation and Immunity, Anna H. Jonsson, MD, PhD, rheumatologist in the Division, Duane R. Wesemann, MD, PhD, immunologist in the Division of Allergy and Clinical Immunology, and colleagues report the results in Seminars in Arthritis and Rheumatism.
+In an observational study in “real-world” practice, researchers at Brigham and Women’s Hospital did not identify significant differences in the antibody response to COVID-19 vaccination among RA patients who held versus continued DMARDs around the last dose of their primary series.
+Sara K. Tedeschi, MD, MPH, director of the Fast Track Clinic for Giant Cell Arteritis and head of Crystal-Induced Arthritic Diseases in the Division of Rheumatology, Inflammation, and Immunity, Anna H. Jonsson, MD, PhD, rheumatologist in the Division, Duane R. Wesemann, MD, PhD, allergist and immunologist in the Division of Allergy and Clinical Immunology, and colleagues report the results in Seminars in Arthritis and Rheumatism.

 Methods